databrary/design/ridir-16/narrative.md

 3. Information about annotations and codes contained in coding manuals or other files can be uploaded, imported, indexed, visualized, searched, and downloaded from Databrary.
 4. Researchers can search for specific segments of video based on codes, tags, or keywords.

-**Intellectual Merit.** This project will enhance the Databrary digital library, a "user-friendly large-scale next-generation data resource" that serves a growing community of several hundred developmental and learning scientists.
+**Intellectual Merit.** This project will enhance the Databrary digital library, a "user-friendly large-scale next-generation data resource" that already serves a growing community of several hundred developmental and learning scientists.
 The enhancements will add significant value to Databrary's extensive existing library of reusable video data by integrating a previously inaccessible and invaluable set of expertly coded and micro-detailed annotations describing and enriching those videos.
 The new sources of data will be made accessible in a variety of formats for reuse, allowing researchers to work in the tools with which they are most familiar and are best suited to their research questions and analyses.
 Interoperability among codes will enable new multidisciplinary research questions to be asked based on existing, already collected and shared video data.
 By incorporating annotations and code definitions, the enhancements will enable Databrary users to more readily seek, find, and reuse shared video data.

-<<<<<<< HEAD
 **Broader Impacts.**
 The proposed enhancements will make datasets shared on Databrary, many of them previously funded by NSF and NIH, more findable, accessible, interoperable, and reusable [@_fair_2014].
-Video and audio recordings are used by researchers in fields across the social and behavioral sciences, so the infrastructure enhancements will have impacts beyond the developmental science community.
+The project will have impacts across the social, behavioral, biological, and educational sciences that involve video data collection.
 The enhancements will make it substantially easier for scientists at institutions with limited resources for research to participate in scientific discourse about human behavior by building on the expensive-to-collect data gathered by others.
 The project will make data sharing more appealing to scientists, and this should increase the number of researchers who share, the diversity of the data sets they share, the quality of data shared, and the pace of data sharing.
 This will improve transparency and boost reproducibility.